Moniet/pomodoro_clock/README.md

 The Pomodoro Clock has a to-do list to help keep track of items while having a timer whose intervals are adjustable

-I first thought of building a pomodoro clock while reading the FreeCodeCamp blog online.
+I first thought of building the pomodoro clock while reading the FreeCodeCamp blog online.
-They suggested building a pomodoro clock as a javascript challenge.
+They suggested building it as a challenge and way to strengthen your skills in javascript.

-I knew I wanted the design to look attractive, so I began creating mockups on Affinity Designer.
+I began creating mockups on Affinity Designer not only to have an attractive design, but also help visualise the user stories.

 I often begin with a grayscale design, this helps me get results quickly.

 The following is the first rendition of designs I created for the clock: